ndegealbert/ndegealbert/README.md

    - 📫 Reach me via: [Twitter](https://twitter.com/albertndege_) | [Email](mailto:albertndege2@gmail.com.com) | [LinkedIn](https://www.linkedin.com/in/ndege-albert-136178155/)

-- 👯 I’m looking to collaborate on any blockchain project, hit on me if have one
+- 👯 I’m looking to collaborate on any fintech project, hit on me if have one

 <p align="center">
   <a href="https://skyline.github.com/ndegealbert/2021"><b><i>:chart_with_upwards_trend: 🏙 Skyline View 🏙 :chart_with_downwards_trend: </b></i></a>